-September 1, 2000 - August 31, 2003 UFCT, Local 1460, AFL-CIO Page 25 of 36 was electing HIP as of July 17, 1998, may continue to do so as long as the Institute is offering HIP to other employees.
-When the Institute ceases offering such coverage outside this bargaining unit, HIP coverage will cease for members and retirees of this unit as well.
+- (1) HIP coverage shall be the HIP full medical plan including the H3F Rider and the Pratt optical benefit described in subsection (c) above. - (2) Notwithstanding any provision to the contrary contained in this Article, when the Institute ceases offering HIP coverage outside this bargaining unit, HIP coverage will cease for members and retirees of this unit as well.
 Those members and retirees will be given sufficient notice of the cessation so that they can avoid any break in coverage.